iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

      41M data/Posts.xml.zip
 ```

 At this time, `data/Posts.xml.zip` is an untracked regular file.
-It's time to
+We can place it
-place it under DVC control using the `dvc add` command.
-After executing the
+under DVC control using `dvc add` (see below).
+After executing the command you
-command you will see a new file `data/Posts.xml.zip.dvc` and a change in
+will see a new file `data/Posts.xml.zip.dvc` and a change in `data/.gitignore`.
-`data/.gitignore`.
 Both of these files have to be committed to the repository.

 ```dvc
     $ dvc add data/Posts.xml.zip